milliQan-sw/milliqanOffline/Run3Detector/analysis/timingCalibration/Slabs/README.md

 To this end we must search for the following key quantities:

 1) Slab pulse height saturation, 1250 mv usually for this digitizer
-2) Slab pulse area distribution which should have a peak at high values reflecting the large $N_PE$ of high energy muons
+2) Slab pulse area distribution which should have a peak at high values reflecting the large $N_{PE}$ of high energy muons

+We expect the time difference between peaks to be ~2L/c for L being the length of the detector.